Handing a screenplay to someone and telling them it’s a comedy is easy.

 All that being said, all good musical compositions have rests, and so should laughter.
 So feel free to dole out laughs in measured doses, complete with periods of non-laughter.
 There’s nothing wrong with one or two pages going by without a laugh.
 In fact, I’ll bet you got through this entire page without laughing once.
 Jerk.

-You’re flat-out not funny
+Your comedy script is flat-out not funny (Sorry!)

 Some people are funny, and well, frankly, some people just shop at Vons.